sensy-one/S1-Pro-Multi-Sense/README.md

 We continuously improve performance and add new features to keep your device reliable and future-ready.

 **Install OTA Updates**
-- Download the latest firmware from the [Git repository](https://github.com/sensy-one/S1-Pro-Multi-Sense/tree/main/assets/firmware/base/ota).
+- Download the latest OTA firmware from the [releases](https://github.com/sensy-one/S1-Pro-Multi-Sense/releases).
 - In Home Assistant, go to Devices and Services, ESPHome.
 - Select your S1 Pro and click Visit under Device Info to open the web interface.
 - Scroll down to OTA Update, choose the firmware file, and click Update.